British cuisine: Georgian era

 In 1707, the kingdoms of England (which included Wales) and Scotland united to form a new country, the Kingdom of Great Britain.
 For the vast majority of the 18th century, the new British nation was ruled by the House of Hanover under the Georgian dynasty.
 During this time, the British deepened their influence in India, displacing the Dutch and French as the preeminent European power in southeast Asia.
 Increasing British domination of global trade, cheapening of ingredients hitherto affordable only to wealthier individuals, and a burgeoning middle class led to many innovations in British cuisine, influenced by foods the British encountered in India.

 The 18th century saw a revolution in English cookery books, notably The Compleat Housewife in 1727 by Eliza Smith and The Art of Cookery Made Plain and Easy twenty years later by writer Hannah Glasse, which became a best seller for a century.
 Glasse's book not only heavily influenced British cuisine, but also early American cuisine, with copies owned by Benjamin Franklin, Thomas Jefferson, and George Washington.
-The book contains the first known recipe in English for curry, which called for chicken to be fried in butter, ground turmeric, ginger, and pepper, then stewed with cream and lemon juice added before serving, resembling the modern dish butter chicken.
+The book contains the earliest written recipe for fried chicken as well as the first known recipe in English for curry, which called for chicken to be fried in butter, ground turmeric, ginger, and pepper, then stewed with cream and lemon juice added before serving, resembling the modern dish butter chicken.
 Dishes that would become staples of British cuisine well into the 21st century were first mentioned in Glasse's book, such as Yorkshire pudding, burgers (called "Hamburgh sausage"), the addition of jelly into trifle, and piccalilli.
+Elizabeth Raffald's cookbook, The Experienced English Housekeeper published in 1769, contains an early recipe for macaroni and cheese, an English dish with origins in baked cheese and pasta casseroles in medieval England, the earliest known recipe for a wedding cake, complete with marzipan and royal icing, and one of the earliest mentions of barbecue in British cuisine.